ctlnwtkns/itc_110/abs_hw/ch8/ch8.md

 `read()` returns the contents of the file as a single string value, while `readlines()` returns the contents of the file as a list of string values, storing each line of text in a new string.

 ###What data structure does a shelf value resemble?
+The shelf value resembles the dictionary data structure.